-With the summer holidays starting just around the corner there will (hopefully!) be endless sunny days and the perfect opportunity for you and the kids to get out and about and enjoy the fresh air and sunshine.
+With the bank holiday just around the corner now marks the perfect time for you and the kids to get out and about and enjoy the fresh air and sunshine (hopefully!) as a family.
 Day trips are a great way to expand young minds and we have some great ideas that will suit the whole family and won’t break the bank.

-- Shopping- it doesn’t need to cost the earth to treat the kids to a shopping trip.
-Pop to your local Wilko and set a budget or a challenge for the kids like to find the best thing for £1 or write a shopping list so that they can help you find the things you need like back to school items.
+It doesn’t need to cost the earth to treat the kids to a shopping trip.
+Pop to your local wilko and set a budget or a challenge for the kids like to find the best thing for £1 or write a shopping list so that they can help you find the things you need like back to school items.
 Tick them off and give them a treat for completing the task.

-- Try something new- do you always drive your kids everywhere?
-Go for walk or go on a form of transport your kids have never experienced- a short train journey for example can be cheap and a real learning curve for young minds.
+Do you always drive your kids everywhere?
+Go for walk or go on a form of transport your kids have never experienced.
+A short train journey for example can be cheap and a real learning curve for young minds.
 It could be anything from a city cab to a narrow boat or pirate ship!

-- Picnic at the park- make the most of great weather by packing up a picnic of all your favourite foods and head down to the park.
-Take a couple of activities too like a ball or rounders set- cheap, cheerful and what memories are made of.
+Make the most of great weather by packing up a picnic of all your favourite foods and head down to the park.
+Take a couple of outdoor activities too like a ball or rounders set.
+Cheap and cheerful are what memories are made of.

-- Make an eye spy list, treasure hunt or home made orienteering kit and get out to explore the area with your children.
-As they tick off the objects or collect their treasure they will feel a real sense of achievement and it will be a day well spent together.
+Make an eye spy list, treasure hunt or homemade orienteering kit and get out and explore the area with your children.
+As they tick off the objects or collect their treasure they will feel a real sense of achievement and it will be a day well-spent together.

-- Get active- get out on the bike or go swimming together- just take the time to really enjoy fun as a family rather then rushing here there and everywhere.
+Get out on the bike or go swimming together.
+Just take the time to really enjoy fun as a family rather then rushing here there and everywhere.